basecamp/kamal/README.md

       - 192.168.0.4
 ```

-### Using custom container labels
+### Using container labels

-You can specialize the default Traefik rules by setting custom labels on the containers that are being started:
+You can specialize the default Traefik rules by setting labels on the containers that are being started:

 ```
 labels: